Thursday, December 31, 2020

 LIU's game at Army on Saturday, its first scheduled appearance as an NCAA program, was postponed due to COVID-19 concerns.
 It is not known if that contest will be rescheduled.

 The women's NCAA game is expected to get underway this weekend, in both Hockey East and the WCHA.
 The Ivy League has canceled all 2020-21 winter sports due to COVID-19, including men's and women's ice hockey.
-RIT has also opted out of playing this winter, as has Rensselaer, along Alaska Anchorage on the men's hockey side in what might be the swan song for the Seawolves program after 40 years.
+RIT has also opted out of playing this winter, as has Rensselaer, alongside Alaska Anchorage on the men's hockey side in what might be the swan song for the Seawolves program after 40 years.

 Thursday, November 12, 2020